Sarlianth/GraphTheory2017/README.md

 After I have created the graph and queried to display all, it does look kind of messy to me.
 If I was to approach this project again I think I would try to avoid representing time as relationship.
 However, I think the way I have designed it is clear enough to understand the graph and read the timetable off it.

 <h2>Cypher commands</h2>
-To return all nodes and see the complete graph use the following:
+To return all nodes and see the complete graph
 > MATCH (n) RETURN n

 To delete all the nodes also with relationships